nkapliev/codingame/Coders_Strike_Back/README.md

 *Qui-Gon Jinn*

 ###Task
 You have 2 pods from [Star Wars Tatooine Podraces](http://starwars.wikia.com/wiki/Podracing).
-A task is to write bot AI for pod which could finish the Podrace before your opponent's pod. :smirk:
+You must to write bot AI for pod which could finish the Podrace before your opponent's pod. :smirk:

 ###Gameplay
 ![Coders Strike Back gameplay](gameplay.gif)